 These instructions apply to the Land Rover Freelander Mk2 (L359) 2006-2014.
-For other models, please choose your vehicle here.

 If the tyre-pressure warning has come on in your Land Rover Freelander (2006–2014) after you’ve adjusted the pressures or changed a wheel, you usually just need to set the pressures correctly and let the system recognise them.
 Here’s how it works on the Freelander 2.
+A warning after a cold morning, a top-up or a wheel swap is normal behaviour, not a fault — the system simply notices the pressures no longer match what it expects.

 How the System Works